Light-year

-A light-year, alternatively spelled light year (ly or lyr), is a unit of length used to express astronomical distances and is equal to exactly 9,460,730,472,580.8 km, which is approximately 9.46 trillion km or 5.88 trillion mi.
+A light-year, alternatively spelled light year (ly or lyr), is a unit of length used to express astronomical distances and is equal to exactly 9,460,730,472,580.8 km, which is approximately 9.46 trillion kilometres or 5.88 trillion miles.
 As defined by the International Astronomical Union (IAU), a light-year is the distance that light travels in vacuum in one Julian year (365.25 days).
-Despite its inclusion of the word "year", the term should not be misinterpreted as a unit of time.
+Despite its inclusion of the word "year", the term is a unit of distance, not a unit of time.

 The light-year is most often used when expressing distances to stars and other distances on a galactic scale, especially in non-specialist contexts and popular science publications.
-The unit most commonly used in professional astronomy is the parsec (symbol: pc, about 3.26 light-years).
+The unit most commonly used in professional astronomy is the parsec (pc), approximately 3.26 light-years.

 Definitions

 As defined by the International Astronomical Union (IAU), the light-year is the product of the Julian year (Note: One Julian year is exactly 365.25 days (or 31557600 s based on a day of exactly 86400 SI seconds)) (365.25 days, as opposed to the 365.2425-day Gregorian year or the 365.24219-day Tropical year that both approximate) and the speed of light (299792458 m/s).
 Both of these values are included in the IAU (1976) System of Astronomical Constants, used since 1984.
 From this, the following conversions can be derived: